kitschpatrol/dict-en-wiktionary/readme.md

 See the [generate-dictionary.ts](/scripts/generate-dictionary.ts) script for additional details.

-My intention is to update this dictionary with the latest words from Wiktionary every quarter or two.
+My intention is to update this dictionary with the latest words from Wiktionary at least once a year.

 ## Maintainers